CDLUC3/naan_reg_public/README.md

 ## Acknowledgement

-This work is supported in part by the California Digital Library.
+This work is supported by the California Digital Library.